shubhamHULAGABALI/equipment-tracker/README.md

 - Allows users to delete equipment
 - Includes basic form validation
 - Saves data so it is not lost on refresh
-- Includes a simple search feature (bonus)
+- Includes a simple search feature

 ---